 Product reviews

 Shopify’s free Product Reviews app was discontinued in 2025 and replaced by integrations with Shopify Inbox and third-party apps (Judge.me Free, Loox, Yotpo).
 Stores with visible reviews on product pages convert 2.7x better on average than stores without them.
-If you have 50+ orders and no review collection running, this is the highest-leverage fix.
+If you have 50+ orders and no review collection running, this is the highest-impact fix.

 Customer accounts